max-mcgrath/BIOS6624/Project4/README.md

 ## Project 4 - Simulation

-his study aims to investigate the efficacy of several model selection techniques for linear regression across four case scenarios.
+This study aims to investigate the efficacy of several model selection techniques for linear regression across four case scenarios.
 More specifically, it aims to evaluate the ability of a set of backwards selection and regularization techniques to select models that retain significant predictors